-- Where a tenant wishes to assign (in whole or make a joint tenancy) a tenancy, the following applies: - All parties must have resided at current property for a minimum of 12 months. - BHA must have an up to date declaration from the existing tenant of the household, including the interested party, from the date they moved in to the property.
-The 12 month qualifying period cannot begin until we have been informed. - If BHA do not have this then permission cannot be granted. - We can refuse permission if it is reasonable for us to do so.
-Reasons can include but are not limited to rent arrears, antisocial behaviour, where we would not allocate the tenancy under our allocations policy to the person a tenant wishes to assign to or the assignation leads to underoccupancy. - Where a tenant wishes to sublet their tenancy the following applies: - The tenant must have been a tenant of the property for a minimum of 12 months - The tenant is responsible for all legal fees including BHA's - We will consider the application taking into account the amount of rent proposed to be charged and give you a Decision within 28 days
+- Where a customer wishes to assign (in whole or make a joint tenancy) a tenancy, the following applies: - All parties must have resided at current property for a minimum of 12 months. - BHA must have an up-to-date declaration from the existing customer of the household, including the interested party, from the date they moved into the property.
+The 12-month qualifying period cannot begin until we have been informed. - If BHA do not have this, then permission cannot be granted. - We can refuse permission if it is reasonable for us to do so.
+Reasons can include but are not limited to rent arrears, antisocial behaviour, where we would not allocate the tenancy under our allocations policy to the person a customer wishes to assign to or the assignation leads to underoccupancy. - Where a customer wishes to sublet their tenancy the following applies: - The customer must have been a tenant of the property for a minimum of 12 months - The customer is responsible for all legal fees including BHA's - We will consider the application taking into account the amount of rent proposed to be charged and give you a Decision within 28 days - Should a sublet be approved the applicant remains our tenant and said customer still retains all responsibility for the tenancy. - 22.3 Where a customer has died people residing within the property may have the right of succession.
+These people fall into three categories: - A joint customer or a partner, husband, wife or civil partner of the customer who dies - A member of the customer's family aged 16 or over

-- Should a sublet be approved the applicant remains our tenant and said tenant still retains all responsibility for the tenancy. - Where a tenant has died people residing within the property may have the right of succession.
-These people fall into three categories: - A joint tenant or a partner, husband, wife or civil partner of the tenant who dies - A member of the tenant's family aged 16 or over - A carer who is providing care for the tenant, or a member of the tenant's family who has given up their own home to care for the tenant. - 22.3.2 To protect the rights to succession a tenant must have told us about a change in household as soon as it happens.
-If we are not aware officially of someone residing within a property then the rights to succession are affected. - 22.3.3 Under the Housing (Scotland) Act 2001, a tenancy can only be handed on twice through the right of succession. - 22.3.4 If you are a joint tenant the tenancy does not end when one joint tenant dies and rental obligation continues - 22.3.5 Should someone residing within the property qualify to succeed to a tenancy but chooses not to then they must provide four weeks written notice and leave the property within 3 months.
+- A carer who is providing care for the customer, or a member of the customer's family who has given up their own home to care for the customer. - 22.3.2 To protect the rights to succession a customer must have told us about a change in household as soon as it happens.
+If we are not aware officially of someone residing within a property, then the rights to succession are affected. - 22.3.3 Under the Housing (Scotland) Act 2001, a tenancy can only be handed on twice through the right of succession. - 22.3.4 If a customer is joint tenant the tenancy does not end when one joint customer dies and rental obligation continues - 22.3.5 Should someone residing within the property qualify to succeed to a tenancy but chooses not to then they must provide four weeks written notice and leave the property within 3 months.